slackapi/java-slack-sdk/docs/guides/actions.md

 1. [Verify requests](https://api.slack.com/docs/verifying-requests-from-slack) from Slack
 1. Parse the request body and check if the `callback_id` is the one you'd like to handle
 1. Build a reply message or do whatever you want to do
-1. Respond with 200 OK as an acknowledgment
+1. Respond to the Slack API server with 200 OK as an acknowledgment

 ## Examples

 **NOTE**: If you're a beginner to using Bolt for Slack App development, consult [Getting Started with Bolt]({{ site.url | append: site.baseurl }}/guides/getting-started-with-bolt), first.

-Bolt does most of the things for you.
+Bolt does many of the commonly required tasks for you.
 The steps you need to handle would be:

 * Specify the `callback_id` to handle (by either of the exact name or regular expression)
 * Build a reply message or do whatever you want to do
-* Respond with 200 OK as an acknowledgment
+* Call `ack()` as an acknowledgment

 Message actions request payloads have `request_url`, so that your app can reply to the action (even asynchronously after the acknowledgment).
+The URL is usable up to 5 times within 30 minutes of the action invocation.
 If you post a message using `response_url`, call `ctx.ack()` without arguments and use `ctx.respond()` to post a message.

 Here is a tiny example demonstrating how to handle message action requests in a Bolt app.